 While customer demand, which is subject to overall economic conditions, ultimately drives increases or decreases in revenue, the Company primarily relies on its independent commission sales agents to establish customer relationships and generate revenue opportunities.
 Management's emphasis with respect to revenue growth is on revenue generated by independent commission sales agents who on an annual basis generate \$1 million or more of Landstar revenue ("Million Dollar Agents").
 Management believes future revenue growth is primarily dependent on its ability to increase both the revenue generated by Million Dollar Agents and the number of Million Dollar Agents through a combination of recruiting new agents, increasing the revenue opportunities generated by existing independent commission sales agents and providing its independent commission sales agents with digital technologies they may use to grow revenue and increase efficiencies at their businesses.
-During the 2019 fiscal year, 555 independent commission sales agents generated \$1 million or more of Landstar revenue generated by a Million Dollar Agent was \$6,880,000 and revenue generated by Million Dollar Agents in the aggregate represented 93% of consolidated revenue.
+During the 2019 fiscal year, 555 independent commission sales agents generated \$1 million or more of Landstar revenue and thus qualified as Million Dollar Agents.
+During the 2019 fiscal year, the average revenue generated by a Million Dollar Agent was \$6,880,000 and revenue generated by Million Dollar Agents in the aggregate represented 93% of consolidated revenue.